LVN to RN Programs for Licensed Nurses in California

 LVN to RN Bridge Program

 Preparation for the career of registered nurse can start as early as high school, by taking classes such as biology, chemistry, sociology, psychology, first aid, algebra, geometry, foods and nutrition, physical education, computer skills, English, and foreign languages.
-A great place to earn your LVN to RN degree is Unitek College, which now offers this transition program.
+A great place to take your Registered Nurse Bridge – LVN to RN program is Unitek College, which now offers this transition program.

 Qualified LVNs are given the possibility to join courses that provide the necessary knowledge and skills to advance to the level of registered nurse.
 Licensed vocational nurse to registered nurse education addresses those health care professionals who are already qualified and have had at least one year of paid employment as LVNs.

 The licensed vocational nurse to registered nurse certification training is an accelerated method of learning in order to obtain the hands-on experience required for the RN certification.
 The contents of a licensed vocational nurse to registered nurse course may vary from one provider to the next, and so may the prerequisites for attending these courses.
-However, the LVN to RN courses should cover topics such as medical/surgical nursing, leadership and management, pharmacology, mental health/psychiatric nursing, etc.
+However, the Registered Nurse Bridge – LVN to RN program should cover topics such as medical/surgical nursing, leadership and management, pharmacology, mental health/psychiatric nursing, etc.